code0wl/basin.js/readme.md

 # Basin.js 💧

-A small utility library for chaining non-array data types together.
+A small utility function for chaining non-array data types together.
 Works the same as map does in it's compositional state.

 ### Example